rebelsky/sams-assorted-musings-reflections/registration-2023Fa-reflections.md

 [17] That strategy didn't work this year since it's not being offered in the fall.
 But it's likely to work in the future.

+[18] For those registering for Fall courses, I've learned that Introduction to Political Science is an even better alternative; there are only six total slots available for returning students.

-[18] I think it's just the normal confluence of situations: one is moving to SFS, one is on sabbatical, one has an external opportunity, etc.  I just worry because the College has not treated that department well of late [19].
+[19] I think it's just the normal confluence of situations: one is moving to SFS, one is on sabbatical, one has an external opportunity, etc.  I just worry because the College has not treated that department well of late [20].

-[19] Snarky followup comment ellided.
+[20] Snarky followup comment ellided.

-[20] https://colss-prod.ec.grinnell.edu/Student/Planning/Advisors/Advise/########, where you replace the octothorpes by the student id.
+[21] https://colss-prod.ec.grinnell.edu/Student/Planning/Advisors/Advise/########, where you replace the octothorpes by the student id.

-[21] Nope, I'm not explaining the difference.
+[22] Nope, I'm not explaining the difference.

-[22] I checked with ITS.
+[23] I checked with ITS.
 They said (approximately): "They fixed this problem in an earlier release.
 But it appears they broke it again."
 Someone at Ellucian needs to learn about test suites.